March Madness Bracket Contests

 If your team wins, you move on to the next round.
 As the rounds progress, the last players to pick winning teams are the winners.
 Another catch is, you can only pick a team once — you can’t select them in subsequent rounds.

 Another free DraftKings bracket contest is also open to the entire country.
 The free-to-enter contest offers up $60,000 in prizes and ran similarly to a standard bracket pool.

 Entrants pick all 63 games in advance and are awarded points for each correct pick.
 The person (or people) with the most points in the end collect a share of the prize pool.

 DraftKings also is expected to run a $16,000 Free Second Chance Bracket Contest, with entrants only having to select games from the Sweet 16 down to the National Championship.

-BetMGM has gone all out in 2021 with a $2 Million Perfect Bracket contest that will for sure pay out $100,000 to whomever puts together the best bracket.
+BetMGM has gone all out with a $10 Million Perfect Bracket contest that will for sure pay out $100,000 to whomever puts together the best bracket.

 Each game is allocated a single point and the entrant that makes the most correct picks will earn the $100k prize.

 Nail all 63 games of the tournament correctly and you’ll take the full $2 million.